hissssst/pathex/README.md

 ### Extensible

-Pathex is built around simple primitive called `path-closure`, which a simple closure with clearly defined specification.
+Pathex is built around simple primitive called `path-closure`, which is a simple closure with clearly defined specification.
 Anything complying with `Pathex.t()` spec can be used within `Pathex`.

 ## Installation